 2.11 Contribution to structuring doctoral training at the European level

 TITAN aims to set a new standard for doctoral training in Europe, through the close, synergistic involvement of leading European research institutes and major aeroengine manufacturers.
 It aims to improve upon previous highly successful training networks (ANNULIGhT, MAGISTER, POLKA, TANGO, etc.), by integrating successful elements from these prior programmes with: longer, more impactful workshop events, featuring more tailored complementary training; integrated outreach activities in all workshops; an even stronger emphasis on relevant multidisciplinary and intersectoral training; and innovation targeted secondments, which aim to apply tools developed during the project in an industrial setting.
+Importantly, the project aims to surpass previous networks by permanently embedding key training elements of the doctoral programme within each academic institution and establishing permanent network links for both academic and industrial project partners, through which future projects and doctoral training can be coordinated.
+This long-term approach is essential to ensure that this crucial scientific area is supplied with the steady stream of highly trained doctoral graduates necessary to create a lasting impact.

+The project also involves an associated partner from Switzerland (ZHAW), who will host DCs funded by the Swiss State Secretariat for Education, Research and Innovation (SERI).
+This not only strengthens the scope and impact of the project, but also helps to ensure continuity in European research activity.

+Additionally, during the project local discussions will be held within each institution to explore any academic roadblocks for harmonising doctoral training across Europe, by for example standardising study duration, required study credits, examination requirements etc. A report summarising these discussions will be submitted to the European Commission working group on higher education.
+The report will identify if there are insurmountable barriers to a common European doctoral training programme, and make local recommendations for achieving this.

 2.12 Strengthening European innovation capacity